dinaypatil-web/smartfinhub/docs/prd.md

 #### 2.4.4 Account Quick View\n- **Click-to-View Statement**: When user clicks on any account card on dashboard, system displays popup window showing last 90 days statement for that account
 - Popup includes transaction history, balance changes, and account activity for the 90-day period
+- **For loan accounts**: Popup displays detailed EMI payment history with principal and interest breakdown for each payment within the 90-day period
 - Statement popup available for all account types: Cash, Bank, Credit Card, and Loan accounts
 - Close button to dismiss popup and return to dashboard

 ### 2.5 Budget Management
 - Input monthly budgeted income amounts
 - Input monthly budgeted expense amounts by category
-- Compare actual expenses against budgeted amounts\n- Display budget variance (over/under budget) on dashboard
+- Compare actual expenses against budgeted amounts
+- Display budget variance (over/under budget) on dashboard
 - Monthly budget tracking and analysis
 - Editing or saving budget automatically triggers immediate update of Budget vs. Actual analysis
 - Real-time recalculation of budget variance when budget values are modified